paulkernfeld/contiguous-data-in-rust/README.md

 These are a few techniques that are good to know about, but the use cases are pretty narrow or there are major drawbacks.

 - A boxed array (`Box<[T; N]>`) is _not_ the same as a boxed slice (`Box<[T]>`).
 You probably don't want to use a boxed array; among other things, there are a couple [major ergonomics drawbacks](https://users.rust-lang.org/t/when-would-you-want-to-use-a-boxed-array/46658/4) at the time of writing.
 See also [stack overflow](https://github.com/rust-lang/rust/issues/53827).
+- [Slice Deque](https://crates.io/crates/slice-deque) is a double-ended queue that uses operating system virtual memory trickery to let you see the entire contents of the queue as a slice.

 # More Resources